ayahya70/CircuitPython/README.md

 ### Lessons

 ## CircuitPython LCD

+### Objective
 The objective of this task is to learn
-### Objective

 ### Pictures

 ### Lessons

 ## CircuitPython Photointerrupters

+### Objective
 The objective of this task is to learn
-### Objective

 ### Pictures

 ### Lessons

 ## CircuitPython Distance Sensor
-The objective of this task is to

 ### Objective
+The objective of this task is to learn

 ### Pictures

 ### Lessons

 ## CircuitPython RGB LED

+### Objective
 The objective of this task is to learn
-### Objective

 ### Pictures